FluxML/Functors.jl/docs/src/index.md

 !!! warning "Not everything should be a functor!"
     Due to its generic nature it is very attractive to mark several structures as [`@functor`](@ref) when it may not be quite safe to do so.
     Typically, since any function `f` is applied to the leaves of the tree, but it is possible for some functions to require dispatching on the specific type of the fields causing some methods to be missed entirely.
-    Examples of this include element types of arrays which have typically have their own mathematical operations defined.
+    Examples of this include element types of arrays which typically have their own mathematical operations defined.
+Adding a [`@functor`](@ref) to such a type would end up missing methods such as `+(::MyElementType, ::MyElementType)`.
+Think `RGB` from Colors.jl.

 When one marks a structure as [`@functor`](@ref) it means that Functors.jl is allowed to look into the fields of the instances of the struct and modify them.
 This is achieved through [`Functors.fmap`](@ref).